wasif-h/CSC-284-OOP-Lab/README.md

 ```

 **Result Analysis:**
-The program calculates the areas (`20` and `40`) of the rectangles and displays the results accurately.
+The program calculates and displays the areas of two rectangles (`20` and `40`) based on their dimensions.

+---

+### **Experiment 6**
-### **Experiment 6: Rectangle Area Using Set and Get Functions**
+**Name:** Rectangle Area Using Set and Get Functions

 **Description:**
-This experiment implements a class `Area` with `setDim` and `getArea` functions to set dimensions and calculate the area of a rectangle.
-The dimensions are inputted by the user.
+This experiment demonstrates the use of `setDim` and `getArea` functions in a class `Area` to set the dimensions and calculate the area of a rectangle.
+Concepts of encapsulation and function interaction are applied.

 **C++ Code:**
 ```cpp